New Jersey

 Educational Attainment

-The most common educational levels obtained by the working population of New Jersey in 2021 were High School or Equivalent (1.94M), Bachelors Degree (1.73M), and Some college (1.31M).
+The most common educational levels obtained by the working population of New Jersey in false were N/A.

 This visualization illustrates the percentage distribution of the population according to the highest educational level reached.
 You can filter the data by race by using the selector above.